TOON vs JSON: The Future of Efficient Data Exchange for LLMs?

 Q1.
 What does TOON stand for?

-Ans: TOON stands for Token-Oriented Object Notation, a format designed to encode structured data into fewer tokens specifically for LLM input.
+A: Token-Oriented Object Notation—a format optimized to encode structured data into fewer tokens for LLM input.

 Q2.
 Can TOON represent all JSON data?